8nb45phcwd-coder/Mapa/MAP_SPEC.md

 ## 3. Geometry & Projection Pipeline
 - `loadDefaultWorld` and `loadTopoJSON` fetch datasets.
+- Classification vs render geometry: high-resolution masks (50m) are used for assignment/clipping, while render geometry may use simplified LOD (110m) when performance-sensitive.
+Callers may supply distinct geometry refs via LOD hooks.
 - `decodeGeometryByRef` resolves polygon/multipolygon or polyline from TopoJSON/GeoJSON using `geometry_ref` (id or name).
 - `buildCountryAnchor` computes centroid, bbox, bounding circle, and a `primary_city_anchor` seeded from a capital-coordinate dataset (fallback to centroid when absent).
 Values are validated to remain within valid lat/lon ranges.
 - `projectGeometry` applies an arbitrary projection (`ProjectionFn` taking `[lon,lat]`) with optional caching via `ProjectedGeometryCache` keyed by geometry reference and projection name.
 A level-of-detail hook (`lod` + `lodGeometryRefs`) lets callers swap simplified/detailed geometries per projection pass.